-With no further business to discuss, Richard Koo adjourned the meeting at 9:15 a.m.
+With no further business to discuss, on motion made, seconded and adopted, the Chair adjourned the meeting at 9:11 a.m.

-EXECUTIVE SESSION: The CCS Board went into Executive Session.
+[EXECUTIVE SESSION: The members moved into Executive Session.]

-Next Board Meeting will be held via Zoom on March 31, 2021 at 7:30 a.m.
+The next Meeting of the CCS Board is scheduled to be held on May 26, 2021, starting at 7:30 a.m.